alexdhaynes/text-mask-svg-animation/README.md

 The simple solution is to use the `background-clip` CSS property.

-- ✅ Text is accessible
-- ✅ Text is dynamic
-- ⚠️ Supported in modern browsers; but, no IE support.
-- ✅ Robust animation
-- ❌ Not getting the desired "letter window" effect

 ```
 .letter {
   /* ... letter styles and animation here */